 Children become familiar with many simple phrases as well as a wide range of vocabulary including numbers, colors, animals, clothing, food, family members and weather.
 Each unit will include fun songs and rhymes to reinforce new words and phrases.

 How can I help my child retain this new language?

 Children will bring home a flyer periodically summarizing the previous unit’s words and phrases.
-Try using those words at home and see if your child responds.
+Try using those words at home and see how your child responds.